 About Retirement Tax Matters

-We launched this podcast because we believe that providing effective financial guidance for retirees is impossible without a clear understanding of what’s happening on their tax return.
-We saw so many diligent savers who weren't fully aware of the opportunities and risks hidden in their own tax documents.
+• We launched this website and podcast because we believe that providing good financial advice for HNW retirees is impossible without a clear understanding of what’s happening on their tax return.

 • While the term "High-Net-Worth" or HNW can sound formal, we're simply talking about retirees and their families who have been successful in accumulating (or are on track to accumulate) between $2 million and $8 million.

 This is the range where retirement planning becomes truly multi-dimensional.
-It's no longer just about saving; it's about navigating a more complex financial landscape.
 The content on Retirement Tax Matters is specifically designed to address the unique questions that arise at this level of wealth.

-• This question gets to the very reason we created Retirement Tax Matters.
-We’ve often been in situations where we’re speaking to a general audience of retirees, and it's difficult to use an example like: a married couple with a $5 million IRA, multiple rental properties, and a $500k 529 plan for their 10 grandchildren —because it simply doesn't apply to most people in the room.
+• We’ve been in situations where we’re speaking to a general audience of retirees, and it's difficult to use an example like: a married couple with a $5 million IRA, multiple rental properties, and a $500k 529 plan for their 10 grandchildren —because it simply doesn't apply to most people in the room.

-It also means we aren't concentrating on the financial planning issues of the Ultra-High-Net-Worth, who might have annual income over a million dollars estates and require complex estate tax strategies that are a world away from the concerns of most successful HNW retirees.
+It also means we aren't concentrating on the financial planning issues of the Ultra-High-Net-Worth, who might require complex estate tax strategies that are a world away from the concerns of most successful HNW retirees.

-The best way to stay in touch and benefit from our ongoing conversations is by subscribing to our newsletter.
-By doing so, you'll gain a deeper understanding of the critical questions you should be asking and the opportunities you should be exploring.
+The best way to stay in touch and benefit from our ongoing conversations is by subscribing to our newsletter on our home page (link).

 • Providence Wealth Management, LLC is the independent, fee-based SEC-registered independent investment advisory firm where Garrett Crawford, CFP®, and Adam Reed work.
 Based in Knoxville, Tennessee, it serves as the professional practice behind the educational content you see on Retirement Tax Matters.

-Headshot of Garrett Crawford CERTIFIED FINANCIAL PLANNER® professional podcast host of Retirement Tax Matters
+Picture of Garrett Crawford CERTIFIED FINANCIAL PLANNER® professional and Co-Host of Retirement Tax Matters Podcast.

 About Garrett Crawford, CFP®